yuhbigd/observability_101/README.md

 Learning how to configure a monitoring service.
-This diagram is based on model 3 of this article
+This diagram is based on model 3 of this article.
+(Many removed piece, need to reconfigure when I want to rerun it)
 </br>
 https://www.elastic.co/observability-labs/blog/3-models-logging-opentelemetry
 </br>